s-ja/macOS-system-cleanUp/docs/README.md

 - The script only requires elevated permissions for reading system logs
 - No system modifications are made with sudo privileges
+- Proper permission checks before all cleanup operations
+- Designed to safely skip tasks when permissions are insufficient

 ### Data Safety

 - Only known cache directories and temporary files are cleaned
 - User data directories are not modified
-- Interactive confirmation is required for potentially destructive operations (Docker cleanup)
+- Interactive confirmation is required for potentially destructive operations
+- Safety mechanisms to prevent data damage when permission checks fail

 ### Log File Security